klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

    -m escherichia__mlst_achtman, escherichia__mlst_pasteur

-Genomes identified as belonging to the *Escherichia* genus are subjected to MLST using two 7-locus schemes.
+Genomes identified as belonging to the *Escherichia* genus are subjected to MLST using Achtman 7-locus schemes.

+The Achtman scheme is hosted on EnteroBase: `https://enterobase.warwick.ac.uk/ <https://enterobase.warwick.ac.uk/>`_.

+We also provide an option for users to run MLST using Pasteur scheme by running ``-m escherichia__mlst_pasteur``

 The Pasteur scheme is described in the *Escherichia coli* `Database maintained by the Pasteur Institute: `https://bigsdb.pasteur.fr/ecoli/ <https://bigsdb.pasteur.fr/ecoli/>`_.
 For more information and references, see: `https://bigsdb.pasteur.fr/ecoli/references/ <https://bigsdb.pasteur.fr/ecoli/references/>`_.

-The Achtman scheme is hosted on EnteroBase: `https://enterobase.warwick.ac.uk/ <https://enterobase.warwick.ac.uk/>`_.

 The genes included in each scheme are noted in the Outputs table below.